This week end I had the chance to see the work of Simone Marinetto in his studio at ISCP

 Valentina is my grandmother and, although she does not remember my name, I love to hug her.
 Sometimes I take my guitar and play and she walks after me whistling and singing, following her great musical instinct.

 Simone Martinetto was born 1980, Turin, Italy his practice consists of photography and installations.
-His work is an investigation on the
+His work is an

 importance of memory, freedom, coincidences and dreams.